-11. Therefore, because you trample on the poor and take a portion of his grain, you will not live in the houses of hewn stone that you built, and you will not drink wine from the pleasant vineyards you planted.
+11. Therefore, because you trample on the poor and take a portion of his grain, you will not live in the houses of hewn stone that you have built, and you will not drink wine from the pleasant vineyards you have planted.

-13. That is why the prudent stays quiet in such a time, for the time is evil.
+13. That is why the prudent man stays quiet in such a time, for the time is evil.

 17.and wailing will be in every vineyard, for I will pass through your midst, says Jehovah.

 Lord!
 Why should you want the day of the Lord?
 It will be darkness and not light.

 19.It will be like a man who escapes from a lion, and a bear meets him, or he enters the house, lays his hand on the wall, and a serpent bites him.

-21.I hate, I despise your feast days, and I take no pleasure in your sacred assemblies.
+21.I hate, I despise your feasts, and I take no pleasure in your sacred Assemblies.

-22.For though you offer whole burnt offerings and your gift offerings to me, I will not accept them.
+22.For though you offer burnt offerings and your gift offerings to me, I will not accept them.
 And the peace offering of your fatlings, I will not regard.

-23.Take from me the noise of your songs and the melody of your harps; I do not want to hear them!
+23.Take from me the noise of your songs and the melody of your harps!
+I will not listen!

-24.Let judgment roll down like water, and righteousness like an ever-flowing stream!
+24.Let justice roll down like water, and righteousness, like an ever-flowing stream!

 25.Did you bring the sacrifices and gift-offerings to me in the wilderness for forty years, O house of Israel?

-26.You carried Sikkuth your king and Chiun, your images, star of your gods that you made for yourselves.
+26.You carried Sikkuth your king and Chiun, your images, the star of your gods that you made for yourselves.

-27.So, I will send you into exile beyond Damascus, says Jehovah, whose name is the God of hosts.
+27.So, I will carry you into exile beyond Damascus, says Jehovah, whose name is the God of Hosts.”

 ¶1.
 Woe to those who are at ease in Zion, and those who trust in the mountain of Samaria – the notable of the highest of the nations to whom the house of Israel comes.